 Teaching Moviegoing Histories while Making Histories of Moviegoing.
 Welcome!
-This site is an accompaniment to the oral history component of Professor Paula Amad’s Moviegoing Histories undergraduate course that I teach in the Department of Cinematic Arts at the University of Iowa.
+This site is an accompaniment to the oral history component of Professor Paula Amad’s Moviegoing Memories/Histories undergraduate course that I teach in the Department of Cinematic Arts at the University of Iowa.
 In the course we explore film history from the perspective of the exhibition context (the where, how, why, and when of people’s experiences of viewing films), with a particular focus upon the silent cinema period.
 We begin our studies with the premise that film history is not just about studying the films on the screen but must include the experiences of people in front of those screens.
 We learn about film history and much more by zooming in on the social dimensions of the exhibition context, reading primary and secondary sources that uncover fascinating dimensions of the national, regional, racial, and gender components to the moviegoing experiences.

 Hear More From Students in the Course.
 For a short story about the course when it was first taught in Spring 2020, the semester in which COVID-19 radically transformed our learning environment and so much more, please see this article in the Cinematic Arts Newsletter by a participating student Sam Cox